Review · Other Supplements

 - Skip if

-- You have severe sweating that soaks through clothing — you're better served by a dermatologist than a PDF
+- You have severe hyperhidrosis that soaks through clothing — you need a dermatologist, not a PDF

 - Evidence file